Skip to main content

 • Share this ‘copy link’ with your hackathon participants in an email, a DM on Slack, Whatsapp, Discord, or through your school’s LMS.

-To experience what this is like, visit the copy link for one of the sample hackathon workspaces.
+To experience what this is like, visit the copy link for one of the sample hackathon workbooks.
 You’re up and running in less than 5 seconds, with the data files and boilerplate code ready to go.

 Review the submissions